droidecahedron/nrfx_pwm/README.md

 > Note: Readme C code for sequences is formatted slightly differently to make visualizing the columns for each sequence easier.

 ### Sequence A
+Your run of the mill set-duty-cycle and forget
 ```c
  static nrf_pwm_values_individual_t sequence_A;          // sequence A is a pretty basic PWM duty cycle.
     sequence_A.channel_0 = PWM_COUNTERTOP / 10 | (1 << 15); // flips really early, inverted polarity